Tech companies offer donations and digital tools to aid California wildfire response

 Google has also committed to donate $500,000 to organizations assisting evacuees and will match donations by users who use the platform to give money.

-"The devastation we are seeing from these fires is heartbreaking," Hector Mujica, Google's crisis response manager, said.
+"The devastation we are seeing from these fires is heartbreaking," said Hector Mujica, Google's crisis response manager.

-Facebook, which frequently monitors devastation among their global users, created two different Crisis Response pages for the Camp and Woolsey Fires and have activated “safe” status buttons for people in the area.
+Facebook, which frequently monitors devastation among its global users, created two different Crisis Response pages for the Camp and Woolsey Fires and has activated “safe” status buttons for people in the area.
 The company will also donate $250,000 to the American Red Cross and match up to another $500,000 of donations made, according to Facebook spokesperson Aften Meltzer.

 “Thinking of everyone affected by the devastating wildfires in California,” Facebook chief operating officer Sheryl Sandberg wrote in a post.
 “My heart is with the many people who have lost everything and will be spending the months ahead trying to pick up the pieces.”